Subscribe to get access

 Read more of this content when you subscribe today.

-After reviewing more than 100 design concepts from architects, design firms, students, health care companies, and engineering and construction firms from throughout the U.S. and the world, Kaiser Permanente announced today nine finalists in its “Small Hospital, Big Idea” competition.
+After reviewing more than 100 design concepts.
+I mean from architects, design firms, students, health care companies.
+Then I heard they added even engineering and construction firms.
+Most noteworthy, these proposals came from throughout the U.S. and the world.
+So, Kaiser Permanente announced today nine finalists in its “Small Hospital, Big Idea” competition.

-Launched in February, the open design competition called for ideas for a small, eco-conscious, patient- and family-friendly hospital that would foster the collaboration and use of emerging medical technology that is central to care at Kaiser Permanente.
+For I mean a hospital that would foster the collaboration.
+Most importantly and use of emerging medical technology that is central to care at Kaiser Permanente.

-The finalists were selected through a rigorous and lengthy scoring process that included multiple reviews by dozens of Kaiser Permanente nurses, physicians, planners, hospital administrators, construction managers, architects, and engineers.
+The finalists were also selected through a rigorous and lengthy scoring process.
+One most noteworthy, that included multiple reviews.
+Combined with and by dozens of Kaiser Permanente nurses and physicians.
+Also planners and hospital administrators.
+Moreover, construction managers, architects and engineers.

-The short-listed firms will be invited to present their concepts to a design jury May 25-26 in San Diego.
-Judges will include Clemson University architecture professor David Allison; Charles Siconolfi, director of health care planning and design for HOK; and Jeffrey D. Selberg, executive vice president and chief operating officer of the Institute for Healthcare Improvement; along with leading Kaiser Permanente physicians, nurses, and architects.
+The short-listed firms will be invited to present their concepts.
+Combined with a design jury May 25-26 in San Diego.
+Judges will include Clemson University architecture professor David Allison.
+In addition, Charles Siconolfi, director of health care planning and design for HOK.
+Also, Jeffrey D. Selberg who is, executive vice president and chief operating officer of the Institute for Healthcare Improvement.
+Finally and along with leading Kaiser Permanente physicians, nurses, and architects.

-The jury will select from the shortlist up to three finalists that will receive compensation of up to $750,000 to develop their concepts further.
-Finalists will be announced May 31, when Stage 2 of the competition begins.
+In conclusion, the jury will select from the shortlist up to three finalists.
+All that will receive compensation of up to $750,000 to develop their concepts further.
+Finalists will be announced May 31.
+That’s when Stage 2 of the competition begins.
 The final winner will be announced Nov.
-4, and will be eligible to enter into a contract with Kaiser Permanente for the small hospital project.
+4. Finally, and will be eligible to enter into a contract with Kaiser Permanente.
+Yes, folks and for the small hospital project.